 The county has met the criteria for positivity rates for the past four days, Chau said.

-“We're waiting for the case rate to drop to the red tier,'' Chau said.
-“If we maintain (all red tier metrics) for two weeks, we can transition to the red tier.''
+“We're waiting for the case rate to drop to the red tier,'' he said.
+“If we maintain (all red tier metrics) for two weeks we can transition to the red tier.''

-The county opened a new vaccine distribution site at the Anaheim Convention Center on Tuesday.
+Also on Tuesday, the county opened up a new vaccine distribution site at the Anaheim Convention Center.
 The original plan was to open it on Wednesday, but with the delivery of 16,000 doses of Moderna vaccine on Tuesday, the county moved up the opening by a day.

-Inclement weather in the East and South last week slowed the delivery of doses, forcing a shutdown of some Orange County vaccine distribution points.
+Inclement weather back east slowed the delivery of doses, forcing a shutdown of some vaccine distribution points in the county.

-Chau, however, noted that all of the vaccines, including AstraZenca's, which is expected to be considered for emergency authorization next month, will prevent coronavirus infections leading to hospitalization or death, Chau said.
+Chau, however, noted that all of the vaccines, including AstraZenca's, which is expected to be considered for emergency authorization next month, will prevent infections leading to hospitalization or death.

-Recent studies showed that even without booster shots, Pfizer and Moderna effectiveness is about 85%, which beats Johnson & Johnson and AstraZeneca, Chau said.
+Recent studies showed that even without booster shots from Pfizer and Moderna the effectiveness is about 85%, which beats Johnson & Johnson and AstraZeneca, Chau said.
 Also, Pfizer has determined its vaccine no longer requires deep freezing in storage.

 The degrees of effectiveness has triggered a dialogue among public health professionals on which demographic should receive the Johnson & Johnson and AstraZeneca vaccines.
 Chau said seniors and those with chronic underlying health conditions should receive the more effective Pfizer and Moderna vaccines.